PennyLaneAI/pennylane/pennylane/capture/explanations.md

 Now you can see that the problem is that we lied in our definition of abstract evaluation.
 Jax thinks that `PrimitiveClass` returns something of shape `(1,)` and type `float32`.

 But jax doesn't have an abstract type that really describes "PrimitiveClass".
-So we need to define an register our own.
+So we need to define and register our own.

 ```python